redox-os/website/content/news/this-week-in-redox-15.md

 ## Package Management

 There has been a ton of work on this topic specially on the (pkgutils)[https://github.com/redox-os/pkgutils].
-RedoxOS packaging utilities and in the [cookbook](https://github.com/redox-os/cookbook) the collection of package recipes.
+Redox OS packaging utilities and in the [cookbook](https://github.com/redox-os/cookbook) the collection of package recipes.

 - [@ids1024](https://github.com/ids1024) migrated `pkg` to Hyper.
 Details [here](https://github.com/redox-os/pkgutils/pull/1).
 - [@ids1024](https://github.com/ids1024) made `pkg` able to install packages from a given path.
 Details [here](https://github.com/redox-os/pkgutils/pull/3).